 In 1960, the Organization of Petroleum Exporting Countries (OPEC) was formed to reduce competition among oil-producing countries and increase control of oil prices.
 An OPEC embargo of countries supporting the Yom Kippur War in 1973, including the United States, drove the price of oil from $2.48 a barrel in 1972 to $11.58 in 1974.

-Brent crude oil was discovered in the North Sea in the mid-1970s and crude oil prices rose rapidly to $36.83 per barrel from 1979 to 1980, when Iran cut production and exports at the beginning of the Iran-Iraq War.
-Prices fell back as Russia, the largest oil producer by 1988 and others increased production.
+Brent crude oil was discovered in the North Sea in the mid-1970s, and crude oil prices rose rapidly to $36.83 per barrel from 1979 to 1980, when Iran cut production and exports at the beginning of the Iran-Iraq War.
+Prices fell back as Russia, the largest oil producer by 1988, and others increased production.

-In 2003, the U.S. invaded Iraq, creating regional uncertainty and China’s growth increased demand, sending oil prices soaring from $37.96 per barrel in 2003 to $145.31 per barrel in 2008.
+In 2003, the U.S. invaded Iraq, creating regional uncertainty, and China’s growth increased demand, sending oil prices soaring from $37.96 per barrel in 2003 to $145.31 per barrel in 2008.
 Oil prices eventually fell but later rose with another geopolitical event, the Arab Spring of 2011.
 That year, the price of oil hit $113.39 per barrel.

-In April 2020, oil prices sank below zero, dropping to -$37 per barrel due to the COVID-19 pandemic and a dispute that left Russia, Saudi Arabia and OPEC unable to agree on curtailing production.
+In April 2020, oil prices sank below zero, dropping to -$37 per barrel due to the COVID-19 pandemic and a dispute that left Russia, Saudi Arabia, and OPEC unable to agree on curtailing production.

 Current State of the Oil Market

-Technological advances in 2015 helped the U.S. gain world dominance in oil production through hydraulic fracturing or fracking.
+Technological advances in 2015 helped the U.S. gain world dominance in oil production through hydraulic fracturing, or fracking.
 The U.S. leads the world in oil production through shale oil production, making an oil forecast dependent on U.S. production and demand from Asian countries, such as China.

 Commodity buyers value oil based on benchmarks from the oil industry.
 In the U.S., the benchmark is West Texas Intermediate (WTI) for light and sweet oil from wells in Oklahoma.
 International oil futures markets use Brent Blend, a light and sweet crude from the North Sea.

-Oil industry analysts ascribe a 1% drop in oil prices on November 6, 2024, to Donald Trump’s victory to another four years in the White House.
+Oil industry analysts ascribe a 1% drop in oil prices on November 6, 2024, to Donald Trump’s victory and to another four years in the White House.
 Brent Crude dropped to $74.53 per barrel at 10:40 a.m. and WTI fell to $71.06.

 Analysts believe that Trump’s policies, including a vow to pump more U.S. oil and impose tariffs on Chinese exports, could further weaken demand.
 His stated policies also sent the value of the dollar surging.
 That could make oil, which is predominantly backed by the U.S. dollar, more expensive for countries with other currencies.